 Run the pool pump at night

-At night the air is generally cooler so if you run your pool pump during the night, rather than during the day, then this will help to cool the water by a few degrees as the movement will help evaporation, which in turn cools the pool..
+At night the air is generally cooler so if you run your pool pump during the night, rather than during the day, then this will help to reduce the pool water temperature by a few degrees as the movement will help evaporation, which in turn cools the pool.

 Run the solar heating at night